-- First-Morning: Urine collected at the start of the day.
+Urine collected at the start of the day.
 First-morning samples are shown to be the most concentrated, and contain more proteins than urine collected in the afternoon and in the evening (1).

-- First-Void/Catch/Pass: First urine flow collected at any time of the day.
-First-void urine is typically referred to the first 20 mL of urine flush (3).
+First urine flow collected at any time of the day.
+First-void urine is typically referred to as the first 20 mL of urine flush (3).
 Several studies have shown that for STIs, in particular, first-void urine samples allow for improved sensitivity.
 It contains a significantly higher concentration of Human Papillomavirus (HPV) DNA than subsequent fractions (4).
 Similarly, first-void urine performs better for detection of Chlamydia trachomatis (CT), Neisseria gonorrhoeae (NG) and Mycoplasma genitalium (MG) infections in men (3).
 This fraction of urine contains high concentration of elements, such as CT elementary bodies, antigens as well as inflammatory enzymes (5).
 Additionally, for women, while testing methods are not as standardized, urine has also shown to be a good indicator, and offer similar sensitivities to cervical and vaginal specimens for detection of CT and NG (6).
 First-void urine is also a promising source to detect biomarkers for prostate cancer (7).

-- Midstream: Urine collected after discarding the first 10 – 50 mL.
+Urine collected after discarding the first 10 – 50 mL.
 This is often considered the standard fraction for detection of metabolic diseases and urinary tract infections as it is thought to contain less PCR inhibitors (8).
 It is also preferred in some situations as it reduces the risk of sample contamination from bacteria from other parts of the body, including the hands and skin around the urethra (9).

-- Random: Urine collected at any time of the day and any fraction type.
+Urine collected at any time of the day and any fraction type.
 This sample collection is easy and does not require extra handling, but is not always the preferred choice.

 Given the importance of timing and urine fractions on its end goal, Novosanis developed Colli-Pee®, a first-void urine capturing device.
 The unique design of the device allows easy collection of first-void urine, which can often be challenging and difficult for individuals.
 Novosanis has also recently launched Colli-Pee® variants alongside its original 20 mL, allowing collection of small volumes (up to 10 mL) and larger volumes (up to 45 mL) of urine for various applications.